madhuharshithakakani/harshitha-portfolio/README.md

 ## Featured Project Areas

-*(You can later create folders in this repo matching these sections and add code/reports.)*

 ###  Genetic Epidemiology & Bioinformatics
 - GWAS and fine-mapping pipelines
 - Colocalization analyses of cardiometabolic traits